LauchaSalinas/LauchaSalinas/README.md

 🌱 Learning all about Open Source
 💬 Ping me about sound design software, electronics and embedded software
 📫 Reach me: twitter.com/LauchaSalinas
-👨🏻‍💻 ps: Next in line: Cibersecurity
+👨🏻‍💻 ps: Next in line: Cybersecurity